dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

 draft: 1
 ---

-Chronology of "Murder, She Wrote" Episode 3x03, 12 Oct 1986
+This is a chronology of "Murder, She Wrote" Episode 3x03, "Unfinished Business", 12 Oct 1986.

 Detective stories almost exlusively follow the detective's discovery process.
 When that process becomes difficult to follow, the audience cannot understand the story.
 One such episode of "Murder, She Wrote" is called "Unfinished Business".
 Laying out the story from an omniscient narrator point of view makes the plot clearer, along with its weaknesses.

 In this story, a dirty cop reopens an investigation into a murder he himself committed.
 How Jessica Fletcher figures this out is difficult for the audience to follow.
 His reason for reopening the investigation is almost as murky but in short it gives him an excuse to kill a man who is blackmailing him.
-Here it is all laid out.
+Here it is all laid out, starting in 1976 before the first murder.

 1976:

     VARIOUS LOCATIONS

-    - Reporter Lowell Dixon discovers Barney Kale is a dirty cop.
+    - Reporter Lowell Dixon discovers Officer Barney Kale is a dirty cop.

     - Kale finds out Dixon will go public.